atlas-jswank/atlas-jswank.github.io/src/content/blog/dev-containers.md

 }
 ```

 Rebuild the container by opening the command pallete in VS Code `(Ctrl/Command + Shift + P)` and select `Dev Containers: Rebuild Container`.

 VS Code will relaunch in the new container.
 You should now be able to clone and push to github using ssh.

 ## Adding a postgres database

 One the benefits to using development containers is the ability to spin up multiple containers conatining resources such as postgresql, mongodb, redis, etc.

-Add a postgress service to the `docker-compose.yml` file:
+Add a postgres service to the `docker-compose.yml` file:

 ```yaml
 version: "3.8"